ayala-shtreicher/Atida/README.md

 GET /api/Vaccination
 Retrieves a list of all vaccinations in the database.

-POST /api/User
+POST /api/Vaccination
 Creates a new vaccination entry in the database.
-Requires providing the user details in the request body.
+Requires providing the vaccination details in the request body.

 GET /api/SicknessDetails
 Retrieves a list of all sicknessDetails in the database.

-POST /api/User
+POST /api/SicknessDetails
 Creates a new sicknessDetails entry in the database.
+Requires providing the sickness details in the request body.

+GET /api/Image/{image name}
+Retrieves a image from local folder.

+POST /api/Image
-Requires providing the user details in the request body.
+Creates a new Image entry in the local folder.
+Requires providing the image details in the request body.

 Database Schema
 The databases schema for the Atida Web API includes the following tables: